-Pregnancy is considered to be a beautiful, life changing experience by most.
+Pregnancy is considered to be a beautiful, life-changing experience by most.
 But that doesn’t mean everything that comes along with pregnancy is beautiful.
-One of the most notorious side effects of pregnancy are swollen feet.
+One of the most notorious side effects of pregnancy is swollen feet.
 Now, swollen feet while pregnant may seem to be an insignificant problem, but it can often be much more problematic and frustrating than what would seem to be.
 From your favorite pair of shoes not fitting to the pain that occurs when walking, swollen feet are no joke.
 Fortunately, there are ways to help reduce swollen feet during pregnancy.

 Why you may have swollen feet during pregnancy

-First, swollen feet during pregnancy is more simply called edema.
+Swollen feet during pregnancy is called edema.
 Edema is the reaction the body has to inflammation while pregnant.
 While pregnant, the body’s blood volume and bodily fluids increase by 50 percent.
 The extra fluid is created to ensure that the baby has a surplus of fluid to use whenever needed.
-The fluid that isn’t being actively used by the baby is stored elsewhere throughout the body, besides the uterus.
+The fluid that isn’t actively used by the baby is stored elsewhere throughout the body, besides the uterus.
 The feet are one of the prime places this fluid can be stored without bringing distress to more sensitive areas of the body.
 Other common areas in the body that swell are ankles, calves, hands, and the lower half of the face.

 Now, what can be done to reduce the appearance of swollen feet during pregnancy?

 5 Ways to Reduce Swollen Feet During Pregnancy

 1. Don’t Sit or Stand for Long Periods